solarwinds/solarwinds-otel-collector-releases/examples/integrations/apache/README.md

 # Apache Integration Example

 This directory contains an example configuration for integrating Apache.
-This configuration is compatible with SolarWinds Observability Saas.
+This configuration is compatible with SolarWinds Observability SaaS.

 - `config.yaml`: Example configuration file for Apache integration.